 Federal Tax Credits are available to cover 30% of the cost of a renewable energy system, with no maximum amount.
-Federal tax credits expire in 2016.
+Federal tax credits will remain at 30% through 2019, after which they will slowly decrease and eventually expire on December 31, 2021.
 For more information, click here.

 Montana Tax Credits of $500 per taxpayer, up to $1,000 per household, are also available.
 For more information, click here.